ghgrave/portfolioDemos/GetYourGraveOn/README.md

 3) User can click on one of the poster images and be able to see a larger version in a single display.
 The display will be flippable by hovering over it allowing user to get more detailed info on the 'back' of the poster.

+#### TV PAGE

+1) Page will load with 3 random tv shows playing and a 4th tv with static

+2) There is also a TV Guide that will load with all avaiable tv shows for the user to click on.

+    a) This tv show will then load in the larger tv for full length of trailer.

+    b) User will be able to click on video and go to a 3rd party for more info about the show they are interested in.

+3) The Tv guid is totally random and will change each time page is refreshed.
+Current times will display in a fashion to mimic a tv guide

+#### BOOK PAGE

+1)

 ## BACK END
 ### Server built with expressjs and utilizing node-fetch for HTTP requests